 Plan a road trip along a state border: Choose a state border that interests you and plan a road trip that follows the border as closely as possible.
 This will allow you to experience the different landscapes, towns, and cultures that exist on either side of the line.
 Be sure to stop at historical markers and visitor centers to learn more about the history of the border.

-- For example, you could drive along the border between California and Nevada, experiencing the deserts of Southern California and the casinos of Las Vegas.
+- Take this: you could drive along the border between California and Nevada, experiencing the deserts of Southern California and the casinos of Las Vegas.
 Or you could follow the border between Maine and Canada, exploring the rugged coastline of Maine and the French-Canadian culture of Quebec.

 -